If I file an extension to complete my tax return after the IRS deadline, are there any mistakes I should avoid that involve stock compensation income?

 Different Extension Form For US Taxpayers Outside The United States

-Income received by US citizens living anywhere in the world is subject to US federal income tax laws, though you are actually taxed only if your yearly income exceeds a certain amount ($108,700 in 2021, $112,000 in 2022).
+Income received by US citizens living anywhere in the world is subject to US federal income tax laws, though you are actually taxed only if your yearly income exceeds a certain amount ($112,000 in 2022).
 US citizens and resident aliens abroad can request an extension of the filing deadline on IRS Form 2350.
 When you file, be sure to claim the foreign earned income exclusion on IRS Form 2555 or IRS Form-2555-EZ, which you attach to your IRS Form 1040 tax return.

 Remember To File An Extension For Your State Return